chaliudo/microbitModules/README.md

 Merge all modules from different companies into one repository.

+2025/10/31 - Initial release, Add extension for Yahboom YB_Module-World V1.0.

-2025/11/1 - Merched the modules of Wukong for Wukong expansion board - [Wukong expansion board](https://www.seeedstudio.com/Wukong-Expansion-Board-p-2844.html)
+2025/11/1 - Merched the modules of Wukong for Wukong expansion board.

-2025/11/2 - Added the modules of GHBit for GHBit expansion board - [GHBit expansion board](https://www.seeedstudio.com/GHBit-Expansion-Board-p-2845.html)
+2025/11/2 - Added the modules of GHBit for GHBit expansion board.

 ## License